linpengcheng/PurefunctionPipelineDataflow/doc/relational_model_on_hashmap.md

 By simply wrapping the Clojure core functions, you can implement SQL-like functions.
-In addition, the relationship model does not have deep nesting, expression is clear expression, easy to view, and simple operation logic.
+In addition, the relationship model does not have deep nesting, expression is clear, easy to view, and simple operation logic.

 Therefore, it has the advantages of RMDB and NoSQL.

-This programming method is actually an inverse implementation of PostgreSQL.
+This method is actually an inverse implementation of PostgreSQL.
 PostgreSQL Implements NoSQL support on relational models by supporting json types and extending SQL.

+Postgresql uses SQL to manipulate data, and my method uses a more powerful clojure core function.

 Therefore, I don't want to implement the relational model on clojure as the following RMDB-like data representation: